wsteinhardt/willsteinhardt/_pages/about.md

     <p>1156 High Street</p>
     <p>Santa Cruz, CA 95064</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

 announcements: